Mindful Self-Compassion

 Continuing Education Essentials

-Continuing Education Credit is available for many professions.
+Continuing Education Credit is available for many professions:

-On partial attendance:
+Regarding partial attendance:

-• For CME's and Clock Hours the attendance requirement is more flexible: credit can be pro-rated to the number of hours you attend.
+• For CME's and Clock Hours, the attendance requirement is more flexible: credit can be pro-rated to the number of hours you attend.

 5-week Mindfulness for Healthcare Providers (MHP) Course